 OASIS

-the Online Administration Services and Integrated Systems (the University of Suffolk student portal).
+the Online Administration Services and Integrated Systems (the University of Suffolk student

-OfS
+portal).

-the Office for Students.
+OfS the Office for Students.
 The OfS is the independent regulator for higher education in England.

-the Office of the Independent Adjudicator for Higher Education.
+OIA the Office of the Independent Adjudicator for Higher Education.
 The OIA provides an independent scheme for the review of complaints by students against higher education institutions at the stage where the internal complaints procedures have been exhausted.
 The OIA's definition of 'complaints' includes complaints about the final decision of a higher education institution's disciplinary or appeal body.

-Partner College

-an FE institutional founding member of the University of Suffolk.
+Partner College an FE institutional founding member of the University of Suffolk.
 The Partner Colleges are East Coast College, Suffolk New College and West Suffolk College (together the "Partner Colleges" and individually the "Partner College").

-Partner Institution

-an institution that the University has entered into a Collaboration Agreement with in order to facilitate the delivery of programmes by the partner institution that lead to a University of Suffolk award.
+Partner Institution an institution that the University has entered into a Collaboration Agreement with in order to facilitate the delivery of programmes by the partner institution that lead to a University of Suffolk award.
 This includes Partner Colleges.

-Personal Tutor

-a tutor allocated to a student to support their studies at the University of Suffolk.
-Personal tutors are there to speak to on a number of topics.

-Relevant Policies and Procedures

-the Relevant Policies and Procedures are defined in Appendix 5.
+Personal Tutor/Personal Academic Coach a tutor allocated to a student to support their studies at the University of Suffolk.
+Personal tutors/personal academic coaches are there to speak to on a number of topics.
+General Regulations 2021/22 Version: 1.0 (August 2021) Owner: Academic Registrar Page 40 of 44 Relevant Policies and Procedures the Relevant Policies and Procedures are defined in Appendix 5.
 The General Regulations and the Relevant Policies and Procedures include the University's Admissions Policy and Terms and Conditions of Offer.
 The terms of these two documents form part of the student contract, together with any pre-contract information (oral or written), including information contained in the University prospectus and any student-specific terms contained in each offer (but not included in these documents).

-RPL (including RPCL and RPEL)

-the Recognition of Prior Learning; a process that allows applicants to gain recognition for skills or qualifications gained at work or elsewhere.
+RPL (including RPCL and RPEL) the Recognition of Prior Learning; a process that allows applicants to gain recognition for skills or qualifications gained at work or elsewhere.
 This can be prior certificated learning (RPCL) or prior experiential learning (RPEL).

-Registration

-the process whereby an individual registers as a student of the University of Suffolk, or as a student of a partner institution and the University for a programme of study validated by the University.
+Registration the process whereby an individual registers as a student of the University of Suffolk, or as a student of a partner institution and the University for a programme of study validated by the University.

-Senate

-the supreme academic authority of the University.
+Senate the supreme academic authority of the University.